Education

 74th Street Elementary School Main Building Repairs & Renovations

-IDS Group was retained to assess and design repairs for the main campus building, which houses classrooms, the library, and school administration offices.
-The facility exhibited significant structural and interior distress, prompting a comprehensive, multidisciplinary response.
+IDS Group was retained to assess and design repairs for the main campus building, which houses classrooms, the library, and administrative offices.
+The facility exhibited significant structural and interior distress, prompting a comprehensive, multidisciplinary rehabilitation effort.

-This project reflects IDS’s integrated approach to facility restoration and code compliance, ensuring safe, functional, and modernized learning environments for students and staff.
+This project highlights IDS’s integrated approach to facility restoration and modernization —delivering safe, code-compliant, and high-performing learning environments for students and staff.

 SERVICES PROVIDED: